ibuttimer/tidder/app/src/main/assets/help.md

 * Where a 'More Comments' is displayed, tap on the entry to retrieve additional replies to the comment.
 * Tap on the *Collapse* icon to hide replies to a comment.
 * Double tap on a comment to view the comment thread.

+When navigating using a keyboard or D-pad:
+* Select the list entry using the arrow keys.
+* Press the enter/centre key to expand/collapse replies to comments, or in the case of 'More Comments' to retrieve additional replies.
+* Double press the enter/centre key to view a comment thread.

 For the Full application version
 * Tap on the *Pin* button to add the post to the pinned list.